March 20, 2026

 Sources: White House fact sheets (Jul 2025, Oct 2025, Mar 2026), MOFA press releases, Kantei press conference transcript.

 The July 2025 agreement established the structure.
 The September MOU attached the $550 billion figure.
-October's ceremony was the most substantive: five separate documents signed in a single day, including the Joint Fact Sheet naming every company and dollar amount, a Critical Minerals Framework covering mining, processing, and stockpiling across ten policy sections, a Shipbuilding Memorandum of Cooperation, and a Technology Prosperity Deal covering AI, quantum computing, fusion, space, and 6G.
+October's ceremony was the most substantive: five separate documents were signed in a single day, including the Joint Fact Sheet that names every company and every dollar amount, a Critical Minerals Framework covering mining, processing, and stockpiling across ten policy sections, a Shipbuilding Memorandum of Cooperation, and a Technology Prosperity Deal covering AI, quantum computing, fusion, space, and 6G.

-February 2026 brought the first concrete spending.
-Three projects totaling $36 billion: synthetic diamond production for semiconductors ($600 million), crude oil export infrastructure ($2.1 billion), and natural gas generation for AI data centers ($33.3 billion).
-That last figure alone exceeds the total crude oil component by a factor of fifty.
+February 2026 brought the first concrete projects.
+Three were announced: synthetic diamond production for semiconductors ($600 million), crude oil export infrastructure ($2.1 billion), and natural gas generation for AI data centers ($33.3 billion).
+That last figure alone exceeds the crude oil component by a factor of fifty, and it covers a single project category.

+Yesterday's summit added crude oil stockpiling agreements, a second batch of small modular reactor cooperation, and three new documents on critical minerals.
 Prime Minister Takaichi's press conference cited the Strait of Hormuz directly, framing American energy supply as a hedge against Middle Eastern instability.
+The deal is real and documented across every signing ceremony since July 2025.

 Nuclear and SMRs Account for Nearly Half the Framework